 Cutting roses for Valentine's Day

 Traditionally given as a sign of love, roses are the perfect bouquet or centrepiece for Valentine's Day.
-For most women, Valentine's Day is all about the big bunch of roses they hope to receive!
+Indeed, Valentine's Day can sometimes be all about the big bunch of roses you hope to receive!

 Red, pink or white are the traditional colours, but black, purple, yellow and multi- toned are becoming very popular.
 Yellow roses in particular are becoming a mainstream summer display.